oktadev/okta-blog/_source/_posts/2020-02-14-kafka-streams.md

 Second, notice that the method is now returning a `TemplateInstance` and that the template is being injected into the resource class using the `@Inject` annotation.
 It is also marked with  `@Produces(MediaType.TEXT_HTML)`, which tells Quarkus that it is returning HTML.

 Finally, you use dependency injection to get the `SecurityContext` from which you can get the `Principal`.
 This allows you to get the name, which you pass on to the template.
+You can also inject JWT claims or the whole JSON web token.

 Now, test it out.